Containers-Testing-Framework/ctf-cli/README.md

 ### steps/
 Place any steps that are specific for your features inside this directory.
 To make sure the steps can be executed on the remote machine or locally, always use `context.run()` for running any commands.
 In the background, the command will be run locally or on remote machine, based on the CLI configuration.

 The CLI tool passes some runtime arguments to Behave, when executing it.
 The values are available through the context as `context.config.userdata` dictionary like object.
-To learn more about it, please read the [Behave documentation](http://pythonhosted.org/behave/new_and_noteworthy_v1.2.5.html#userdata).The following values are passed:
+To learn more about it, please read the [Behave documentation](http://pythonhosted.org/behave/new_and_noteworthy_v1.2.5.html#userdata).
+The following values are passed:

 #### DOCKERFILE
-This option contains the absolute path to Dockerfile wich should be tested.
+This option contains the absolute path to the Dockerfile wich should be tested.
 It is always set.

 #### IMAGE
 This option contains the name of the image to test.
 It is passed and set only if the name was passed to CLI tool using `-i` option.